Sharp analysis of EM for learning mixtures of pairwise differences: Main results

 \section{Main results}

 It is helpful to define the following class of parameter vectors.
-For a constant $\beta > 0$, define
+For a constant $\beta > 0$, let

 Operationally, the set $\Theta(\beta)$ is a natural family of parameters to consider.
 First, up to a relabeling of the coordinates, there is no loss of generality in restricting our attention to parameter vectors with nondecreasing entries.
 Second, each parameter vector in $\Theta(\beta)$ has its $i$th and $j$th entries separated by at least $\beta \frac{|i-j|}{d}$.
-This separation condition is imposed to simplify our main results, and the full results in Section~\ref{sec:analysis} are more general.
-This type of separation condition has appeared in, e.g., \cite{chen2022optimal}, where the pairwise comparison design was studied.
+This separation condition is imposed to simplify the statement of our main results.
+It also appeared in, e.g., \cite{chen2022optimal}, where the pairwise comparison design was studied.
+Our full results in Section~\ref{sec:analysis} are more general, assuming a condition weaker than that in \eqref{eq:simple-parameter-set} (see \eqref{eq:cond-2-s-i-delta} in particular).
+In short, for every $i \in [d]$, we require the set $\{j \in [d] : |\theta_i - \theta_j| \le c_1 \beta \}$ to contain at most $c_2 \, d$ elements for some constants $c_1, c_2 > 0$; in other words, $\theta_i$ should not have too many ``neighbors'' $\theta_j$.
+This weaker condition is satisfied with high probability if $\theta^*_i$ are i.i.d.\ uniform random variables in $[-1,1]$, for example.

 With this setup in hand, we are now ready to state our main results.
 Our first result shows that the EM sequence $\{\theta^{(t)}\}_{t \ge 0}$ converges linearly to a limit $\hat \theta$ around the ground truth $\theta^*$, and provides an estimation error guarantee in the $\ell_\infty$-norm with high probability.